The

 type, and soul, to further infiltrate Romanian society and

 undoubtedly Judaize its culture.
+Romanian nationalists were

-My Legionaries, Codreanu reflects
+situation in For My Legionaries, Codreanu reflects on how

-even though they were forced to give Jews a theoretical right of
+though they were forced to give Jews a theoretical right of

 citizenship (which depended on qualification through military